-Amazon Alexa: The smart person's guide
+Amazon Alexa: Cheat sheet

 First came the computer.
 Then the network emerged, allowing multiple devices in the same location to share information.
 From there the internet evolved, giving humanity the ability to store, sort, and find information with nothing but a typed request.

-All signs point to the digital assistants being the next revolution in computing. iPhones have Siri, Google has Assistant, Microsoft has Cortana, and Amazon has Alexa, and all of them can get you results with nothing but a voice command.
+All signs point to digital assistants being the next revolution in computing. iPhones have Siri, Google has Assistant, Microsoft has Cortana, and Amazon has Alexa, and all of them can get you results with nothing but a voice command.

-CES 2017 gave us a clear leader in the war for digital assistant supremacy: Alexa.
-Integrations and partnerships with Amazon were everywhere on the showroom floor, which leaves many people wondering just what Alexa is.
+Alexa has dominated the digital assistant space in the past few years, quickly becoming a household name.
+Amazon has established an early foothold in the war for digital assistant supremacy, but for those that don't use Alexa or one of its competitors, there's still the question of what exactly they are.

-TechRepublic's smart person's guide about Amazon Alexa is a quick introduction to this digital assistant, as well as a "living" guide that will be updated periodically as new versions are released.
+TechRepublic's cheat sheet about Amazon Alexa is a quick introduction to this digital assistant, as well as a "living" guide that will be updated periodically.

 Executive summary

 - What is Amazon Alexa?
-Alexa is Amazon's digital assistant, first launched in 2014 along with the Amazon Echo.
-Alexa can provide results for web searches, order products from Amazon, and act as a hub for compatible IoT devices.
+Alexa is Amazon's digital assistant, first launched in 2014 along with the Amazon Echo smart speaker.
+Alexa can provide results for web searches, order products from Amazon, and act as a hub for compatible IoT devices all via voice commands.

+- When was Amazon Alexa released?
+Amazon Alexa has been available to the general public since 2015.
+Amazon recently made Alexa's API available to developers, allowing for integration in non-Amazon devices.

+- Does Amazon Alexa compromise user privacy?
+Alexa's always-on microphone can be a privacy concern, and rightfully so.
+The truth is much simpler, however: Alexa isn't transmitting any audio until it hears its wake word, and everything sent to Amazon can be viewed in the Alexa app.

 - Why does Amazon Alexa matter?
-Amazon Alexa is a prime example of machine learning in action and is one of the most successful applications of consumer-based use of new advances in artificial intelligence.
+Amazon Alexa is a prime example of machine learning in action and is one of the most successful applications of consumer-based use of the new advances in artificial intelligence.
 Systems like Alexa are an early sign of a massive shift in how we interact with machines.

 - Who does Amazon Alexa affect?
-Alexa primarily affects consumers who use it in an Echo or other Alexa-based device, but it affects competitors as well.
-Microsoft, Google, and Apple all have digital assistants that are being forced to play catch up with Amazon.
+Amazon Alexa primarily affects consumers who use it in an Echo or other Alexa-based device, but it affects competitors as well.
+Microsoft, Google, and Apple all have digital assistants that are being forced to play catch-up with Amazon.

-- When was Amazon Alexa released?
-Alexa has been available to the general public since 2015.
-Amazon recently made Alexa's API available to developers, allowing for integration in non-Amazon devices.
+- What do developers need to know about Amazon Alexa?
+Developers may interact with Alexa in three different ways: Developing Alexa Skills, Integrating Alexa with third-party hardware, and adding Alexa support to IoT hardware.
+All of the necessary documentation and materials is available in Amazon's Alexa developer portal.

+- How can businesses use Amazon Alexa?
+There are two ways businesses can use Amazon Alexa: Making use of existing Alexa capabilities to accomplish business tasks, or building new skills and integrations to benefit consumers or workers through the Alexa for Business platform.

-- How do I start using Amazon Alexa?
-The best way to start using Alexa is by buying a device it runs on.
-There are several vendors available and features vary along with price.
+- How can I start using Amazon Alexa?
+The best way to start using Amazon Alexa is to buy a device it runs on, or by installing the Alexa app.
+There are several third-party Alexa devices available with varying features and prices.

 SEE: IT leader's guide to the future of artificial intelligence (Tech Pro Research)